 We also provide an extra service for those who are unable to or do not wish to phone our helpline.
 Click here for more information and to access our webchat service.

 Why do we need a National Breastfeeding Helpline?

 Women need practical information and support with breastfeeding.
 Thousands of women call breastfeeding helplines every year.
 The evidence shows us that women who have called have found it to be of great help.
-The Department of Health is recognising the importance of this service and is providing funding for a single number helpline, which they can publish on their materials.

 In which country is the NBH available?

 The National Breastfeeding Helpline is available in England, Wales, Scotland and Northern Ireland.